vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > **NOTE**: If you do not list the `sp=` tag, your subdomains will get the policy from the `p=` tag.

 > **IMPORTANT**: I believe that if your DMARC monitoring phase on `p=none;` was sufficient and you have identified and included all allowed senders that were not listed in your SPF before the monitoring phase, going directly to `p=reject;` is a perfectly good step to take.
 However, heavy mail domains that have existed for 20+ years may not have this confidence, and you may want to consider first setting the DMARC policy to `p=quarantine;` instead of going directly to `p=reject;`.
 This way any DMARC failures will still be delivered but to the recipient's spam or quarantine folder, giving you the opportunity to address any issues before moving to `p=reject;`, where emails can be directly rejected.
 If you do this, set a deadline for when to move to `p=reject;`, for example a maximum of one month.
-The `pct=` tag (with a value between `0` and `100`) can also be used to apply the DMARC policy to a percentage of messages for this purpose, however you do not have control over which specific messages this percentage applies to.
+See section (Other DMARC recommendations)[https://vand3rlinden.com/post/handle-your-spf-record/#other-dmarc-recommendations] for testing options.

 ### Clarification on DMARC Monitoring
 DMARC monitoring does **not** provide insights into the total sending volume of your domain.
 Instead, it **only** shows authentication results (SPF/DKIM/DMARC pass or fail) based on the aggregate (`RUA`) reports received.